sfkleach/oop-via-python/session05/README.md

 ## Situations

-- Convert generic structures into objects
+- Convert generic structures into object, replacing direct access with (core) methods
+- Convert functions manipulating objects into (surface) methods
+- Collate function parameters into parameter-object
+- Converting switches into method dispatch
 - Convert related groups of identifiers into objects
+- Group method-calls that collaborate together into a class
 - Convert entire functions into objects + series of calls
-- Collate function parameters into parameter-object
-- Group method-calls that collaborate together into a class
-- Converting switches into method dispatch

 ## Demos